Authoring in Template Studio

 Update the Legal Text

-tab and add a sentence indicating: The total amount of penalty shall not, however, exceed [{capPercentage}]% of the total value of the delayed goods.
+To implement this, we first go to the Template tab and add a sentence indicating: The total amount of penalty shall not, however, exceed [{capPercentage}]% of the total value of the delayed goods.

 For convenience, you can copy-paste the new template text from here: